kitsuyome/universal_semantic_text_encoder/README.md

 Datasets to be used for the evaluations will include:

-- Stanford Natural Language Inference (SNLI): A widely recognized dataset for natural language understanding tasks, making it an ideal choice for evaluating the semantic understanding capabilities of embeddings.
+- Stanford Natural Language Inference (SNLI): A widely recognized dataset for natural language understanding tasks.
+It contains pairs of sentences and labels indicating if the second sentence is an entailment, contradiction, or neutral with respect to the first one.

-- STS Benchmark: A standard benchmark for sentence similarity tasks, making it useful to test how well the embeddings capture semantic meaning between sentences.
+- STS Benchmark: A standard benchmark for sentence similarity tasks.
+It contains pairs of sentences with similarity scores, making it useful to test how well the embeddings capture semantic meaning between sentences.

 ## Metrics